This post has been crazy popular over the internet, and these are the originals.

-I created dragonflies with the spindles and table legs for the bodies YEARS ago.
+I created these dragonflies made with spindles or table legs for the bodies many years ago.

-The addition of ceiling fan blades for the wings was my latest idea...read on!
+The addition of ceiling fan blades for the wings was my latest idea.

 The bodies of the dragonflies are table/furniture legs and spindles